 Commercial tour operators working on Queensland Parks and Wildlife Service-managed areas

-Tourism operators in Queensland must currently pay daily site fees based on visitor numbers if they conduct business in a national park, conservation park, recreation area or state forest under a commercial activity agreement or permit.
+Tourism operators in Queensland are required to pay daily site fees based on visitor numbers if they conduct business in a national park, conservation park, recreation area or state forest under a commercial activity agreement or permit.

-For activities conducted between 1 February 2020 and 30 September 2020, the Department of Environment and Science will not charge these daily fees as part of the Immediate Industry Recovery Package.
-Extending the period of relief beyond 31 July 2020 daily is intended to boost cashflow for operators and help provide some relief from lower visitor numbers during the impacts of the coronavirus on the state’s tourism industry.
+However, for activities conducted between 1 February 2020 and 31 March 2021, the Department of Environment and Science will not charge these daily fees as part of the Immediate Industry Recovery Package.
+Extending the period of relief beyond the current end date of 30 September 2020 is intended to boost cashflow for operators and help provide some relief from lower visitor numbers during the impacts of the coronavirus on the state’s tourism industry.